Nutrisystem is one of the most affordable diet delivery program, but does the lower cost mean a less effective weight

 The average customer stays for 9.5 weeks.

-Nutrisystem will help you get back on track, but is not a permanent answer.
-After finishing your stint with Nutrisystem you still must learn to eat healthy.
+Nutrisystem will help you get back on track, but it is not a permanent answer.
+After finishing your Nutrisystem time, you must still learn to eat healthily.

-The Nutrisystem diet is based around metabolic type.
+The Nutrisystem diet is based on metabolic type.

 Daily calorie amounts vary from 1200 (women) to 1500 (men), and each day’s food consists of 3 meals and two snacks.
 The macro-nutrient ratios are approximately 45-55% carbohydrates, 25-30% protein and less than 30% fats.

-None of the meals have any trans-fat or high fructose corn syrup.
-Customers can expect less than 2300 mg/day sodium on a Nutrisystem plan.
+None of the meals has any trans-fat or high fructose corn syrup.
+Customers can expect less than 2300 mg/day of sodium on a Nutrisystem plan.
 This is consistent with current dietary guidelines that suggest a maximum of 2300 mg/day.

 Alcohol should be avoided, but tea, coffee, and diet sodas are okay.

 Exercise is fully recommended, with beginner, intermediate, and advanced workout plans available.

 Nutrisystem is an economical way of losing weight, with very little time investment.
-However if the taste of food is not to your liking, be prepared to pay around 2-4 times more for other delivered diets.
+However, if the food taste is not to your liking, be prepared to pay around 2-4 times more for other delivered diets.